 Forms are subject to change.
 Complete the forms according to the checklist provided to you in the online application portal.

 IAP will review your application and make the final admissions decision.
 You will be notified of the admissions decision via email.

 During this comparative schooling and teacher education seminar students will gain exposure to a Chinese institution of higher education and to the teacher preparation practices of that institution, visit Chinese primary and secondary schools to observe instructional and curricular structures and pedagogies, and have the opportunity to tutor Chinese students in a poor rural school.

-Upon completion of the program, students will receive 3 credits of either Educational Policy Studies coursework (Ed Pol 600) or 3 credits of Curriculum & Instruction coursework (C&I 375).
+Upon completion of the program, students will receive 3 credits of Curriculum & Instruction coursework (C&I 375) or Ed Policy Studies.

 Shaanxi Normal University (SNU) is a well-known and well-regarded teacher training college in China.
 It is in the central northwest, and students who wish to study education flock there from Beijing, Shanghai, and virtually all parts of the country.

 Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
 Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
 You will get instructions on the course equivalent process after acceptance.

 Group by host institution and Sort by Foreign Course Titles